Cray-HPE/docs-csm/operations/iuf/IUF.md

 ## Deleting Products installed with IUF

-Products installed using IUF, update the `cray-product-catalog` `configmap`.
+Products installed using IUF, update the cray-product-catalog ConfigMap.
 A sample update for `cos` product is show below:

 ```yaml